Nancy Schneidenbach Green, MHA, OTR/L, RYT200, CIMI, HTP/A

 Program Chair and Associate Professor

 Prior to her academic appointment, she held a variety of leadership positions in addition to working as an occupational therapist in acute care, inpatient and outpatient rehabilitation, medical and surgical units, long-term care, homebound, and school settings.
 She is certified in Infant Massage Instruction and is a Registered Yoga Teacher with Yoga Alliance.
-She also has completed Levels 1, 2, and 3 in Healing Touch.
+She also has completed Levels 1, 2, 3, & 4 in Healing Touch and is a HT-A.

 She enjoys spending time with her children and extended family, gardening, painting, biking, and antiquing.